tsaridas/stremio-docker/README.md

 Another option is to use an External Media player like VLC or any other supported by stremio to avoid transcoding on the docker container.
 This would help if you don't have GPU transcoding or some other good CPU.

+## Shell

+I added stremio shell html files under /shell/ .
+One should be able to get the old online stremio version of the files that are in app.stremio.io.

 ## Requirements

 * A host with Docker installed.